pwrzosek/tJMagnonHolon/docs/src/guide.md

 ωRange = collect(-3:0.002:7)
 ```
 Smaller values of ``\delta`` will make features sharper and thinner.
 Accordingly, you need to set small enough step in ``\omega`` to resolve them.
-Otherwise there will be too few points per peak to properly cover its shape.
+Otherwise, there will be too few points per peak to properly cover its shape.
 Step ``\delta / 10`` is usually small enough.

 If the operator you use takes arguments (i.e. it has some indices), define a set of arguments to iterate over.
 For example, if you use ``\hat{S}_{k}^{+}``, define range of momenta ``k`` you want to evaluate.